 - Social distancing measures are set up.

-- Library materials will be quarantined for 72 hours after return.
+- Library materials will be quarantined for at least 24 hours after return.

 The Library reopening has been set up along these guidelines: